-Amarnath yatra remains suspended for 2nd day from Jammu
+Amarnath Yatra remains suspended for 2nd day from Jammu

-Jammu: The Amarnath yatra remained suspended for the second consecutive day today from here as a precautionary measure in view of the separatist-sponsored strike in the valley against the legal challenge in the Supreme Court on the validity of Article 35A.
+JAMMU: The Amarnath Yatra remained suspended for the second consecutive day on Monday from here as a precautionary measure in view of the separatist-sponsored strike in the valley against the legal challenge in the Supreme Court on the validity of Article 35A.

 Authorities have suspended the traffic from Jammu to Srinagar on the national highway in the wake of the strike, they said.